Examination of health policy and its significance to practice.

-Integration of the research process and methods with
+Integration of the research process and methods with elements of

-elements of evidence-based practice to promote
+evidence-based practice to promote client-centered, safe and

-client-centered, safe and effective care.
-Incorporation of
+effective care.
+Incorporation of informatics into the

-Analysis of ethical theories and their application to
+Analysis of ethical theories and their application to problems

-problems confronted in health care practice.
+confronted in health care practice.
 Philosophical

 considerations are applied in resolving ethical dilemmas and